rekhaDevs/samagragovernance.in/src/pages/project/tech-samagra.md

   - text: "At Samagra, we are building configurable and scalable lego blocks using existing opensource technologies.
 Powered with these lego blocks we collaborate with governments to identify and abstract product requirements, build and test products, launch and\_finally hand these products\_to government technology teams.
 Through this governance focussed technology life cycle we enable government stakeholders to reimagine transformative governance use cases that can be collaboratively implemented at scale using opensource\_technologies."
 impact:
   - count: '1,50,000+'
-    label: SMS sent by school teachers to parents in Himachal
+    label: SMSs sent by school teachers to parents in Himachal Pradesh
   - count: '20,000+'
     label: >-
       Monitoring visits conducted by department officials using the Saksham